How to issue a power of attorney to authorise someone to manage your Kela-related affairs | KelaSkip to content

 Published 2/7/2024

-Persons who are unable to or do not want to manage their Kela-related affairs themselves can authorise someone else to act on their behalf.
+You can issue a power of attorney to authorise someone to manage your Kela-related affairs by phone, by mail or by visiting a customer service point.
 Understanding the details related to authorisation can be difficult due to for instance a language barrier or because the concept of authorisation does not exist in the person’s own culture.
 If the customer does not understand what authorisation means, his or her legal rights may be at risk.

 What authorisation means and how to authorise someone else to act on your behalf